buhrmi/buhrmi/README.md

 ### Demo

-You can see Buhrmi's App Framework in action on [Shitcoin Swap](https://www.shitcoinswap.com) - currently in development as an open source alternative to Binance, Coinbase, etc.
+My startup Shitcoin Society is using this framework in production to develop [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.

 ## Old portfolio stuff